neobepmat/docker-script/script/local-installations/docker-desktop/pg13-replica-test/README.md

 SQL scripts are generally available into the folder _script/postgres-common-scripts_.

+## Building the SLAVE image

+The dockerfile to build SLAVE image is the file:
+> dockerfile-slave

+The command to build and tag the SLAVE image is:
+> docker build -t pg13-slave:%version% -f dockerfile-slave .

 ## Miscellaneous

 The Log Level for internal server messages has been set to DEBUG5 for MASTER and SLAVE either.